17 von Steuben Lane

 South Bound Brook

-The Friends of Abraham Staats House and South Bound Brook Historic Preservation Advisory Commission are delighted to bring back the live “Tory Jack Day” program at the Abraham Staats House.
+The Friends of Abraham Staats House and South Bound Brook Historic Preservation Advisory Commission are delighted to once again present the “Tory Jack Day” program at the Abraham Staats House.

-Admission is $15; Children 12 & under are free.
-To Register for in-person or Zoom attendance, click on “Tickets.”
+Admission is $15; Children 12 & under are free. ***To guarantee seating, advance reservations are encouraged for those attending in-person.*** To Register for in-person or Zoom attendance, click on “Tickets.”

 Special video: “The Old Kitchen at the Abraham Staats House: A Window into Slavery in New Jersey,” gives a glimpse into the reality of slavery in New Jersey and the lives of the enslaved people who were part of the living history of the Staats’ homestead during the 18th and 19th century.
 Click here to view this video.